jamalkhan2k6/Smart-Community/README.md

 # Smart-Community
 Smart Community helps locals create a better community by reporting local problems like trashdumps, potholes, vandalism and any illegal activity.
 The submitted problems are posted on city map with pictures and comments.
+The community members can vote up or down each problem to prioritize it.
+The app helps users post the problems from anywhere and tracks the government response to each problem.
+The app also helps in solving small problems which the community can fix without involving the government.
+This can be done by scheduling a meetup in the comments and taking matter into their own hands.